Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Evaluation under Broader Heterogeneity and Increased Number of Clients with Partial Participation

 To accommodate a larger number of clients, we extend FSLoRA (Algorithm~\ref{alo_flora}) to support \emph{partial client participation}.
 Specifically, at each round, the server samples a subset of clients, distributes the current global LoRA modules to them, and aggregates only the updates from these clients.
+The detailed algorithm procedure is summarized in Algorithm~\ref{alo_flora_pp}.

+Our theoretical analysis focuses on the full-participation setting to isolate the effect of the sketching mechanism.
+Since sketching is independent of client sampling, partial participation affects FSLoRA in the same manner as FedAvg.
+Extending the analysis therefore follows standard techniques widely studied in the FL literature~\citep{yang2021achieving,wang2020tackling}, and we empirically validate FSLoRA in this setting.

-Throughout this section, we fix the partial participation size to 10, i.e., 10 clients are sampled in each round.
+Throughout this section, we fix the partial participation size to $M=10$, i.e., 10 clients are sampled in each round.